bibe74cp/adventofcode2025/README.md

 # adventofcode2025
-Advent of Code 2025 - T-SQL
+Advent of Code 2025 in T-SQL

 When all you have is a hammer, everything looks like a nail